the-peon-project/peon-warplans/valhiem/README.md

 For this guide, please make sure you have [Docker Compose](https://docs.docker.com.zh.xy2401.com/v17.12/compose/install/) installed and running.

 1. Download this folder and its contents.
-2. Create a file `docker-compose.yml` in the directory with the contents as below.
+2. Create a file `docker-compose.yml` in the directory with the contents below.
 3. Ensure that any scripts in the directory (i.e. `server_start`, `init_custom) are executable by the docker user.
     ```bash
-    chown 1000:1000 server_start
+    chown 1000:1000 server_start init_custom
-    chmod u+x server_start
+    chmod u+x server_start init_custom
     ```
 4. Start the server.
 You can now start the server with the following command `docker-compose up -d`/`docker compose up -d`.
 You can then follow the deployment using `docker logs --follow peon.warcamp.csgo.default`